landakram/markhudnall.com/resources/md/short-bio.md

 Hi, I'm Mark 👋

-I work at [Coinbase](https://www.coinbase.com/).
-Previously, I was the CTO at Clef, building passwordless authentication.
+Previously, I worked at [Coinbase](https://www.coinbase.com), doing payments engineering and backend platform work.
+Before that, I was the CTO at Clef, building passwordless authentication.

 I'm interested in building technology that empowers people.